'DWELLING PLACES BEYOND FORM'

 Then he bowed his head and gave up his spirit.'
 (John 19:28-30)

 Those final few tender and touching moments we share with those we deeply love before their passing make for an indelible mark upon our future lives and on our self-understanding.
 We respond, there and then, out of a profound genuine connection enshrined in one instance of human time.
-Perhaps in sacred time.
+Perhaps in some sacred time.
 Perhaps it is as if we are caught between the two.

 Jesus' last hours, crucified at the hands of powerful and cynical men, are witnessed by his mother and his mother's sister, by Mary Magdalene and 'the disciple whom he loved' (thought to be John).
 His many other followers are not there to witness his death.
 They are not able to convey their deepest sense of friendship and affection for Jesus, as they too fear persecution and punishment.